scjx123/ip/Welcome file.md

 {include some extracts from the document here}

 ### 2.4 Contributions to team-based tasks:
-1. Retrieve a complete list of Module Data that includes its mc,name,pre
+1. Retrieved a complete list of Module Data that includes its relevant details such as Module Code, MC, Prerequisites, etc.
-2.
+2. Wrote the ModuleParser code for (which was really taxing amount of data to sieve through due to incompatible formatting from excel into text file).
+3.
 ### 2.5 Review/monitoring contributions:
 ### 2.6 Contributions beyond the project team:
  **2.6.1 Community**
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTY3NzMwNTA5MiwtMzk3NzgzMzcyLC0xMT
-Q4OTM3MjExLC03ODUzNjE4MTgsLTQzMTU2NTI5XX0=
+eyJoaXN0b3J5IjpbMzk2NDc0MTY5LC0zOTc3ODMzNzIsLTExND
+g5MzcyMTEsLTc4NTM2MTgxOCwtNDMxNTY1MjldfQ==
 -->